Plan and Execution: Critical response

 "Plan and Execution" received universal acclaim from critics, with many considering it to be one of the best of the series.
 On the review aggregator website Rotten Tomatoes, 100% of seven reviews are positive, with an average rating of 10/10.
 Scott Tobias of Vulture and Nick Harley of Den of Geek shared five out of five ratings for the episode, while Kimberly Potts from The A.V.
 Club and Steve Greene from IndieWire both gave it an "A" grade.
-Salon named it the third best TV episode of the year.
+Salon named it one of the six best TV episodes of the year.
 Crew members that were recognized for their work on this episode included writer and director Thomas Schnauz, composer Dave Porter, cinematographer Marshall Adams, and cast members Patrick Fabian, Bob Odenkirk, and Rhea Seehorn.
 The first half of the episode, depicting Jimmy and Kim's execution of their plan against Howard, was well received.
 Rolling Stone's Alan Sepinwall gave positive notes to Porter's score during these sequences, calling it "some of his jauntiest caper music of the series' entire run".

 The attention to detail, such as the flickering of the burning candle, staging, and performances in the final scene received critical acclaim.
 Howard's death was compared to that of teenager Drew Sharp's death in the Breaking Bad episode "Dead Freight", in addition to the apartment scene from Pulp Fiction where Samuel L. Jackson's character casually shoots a man before asking the man's friend, "Oh, I'm sorry, did I break your concentration?"
 Melanie McFarland of Salon noted the double meaning behind the episode's title and categorized the reveal of what "execution" meant as "one of the darkest [scenes] in the series", though she said it was not on "the same level of tragedy" as the Breaking Bad episode "Ozymandias".
 Fabian's performance was highlighted as the episode's best.
-Greene said his scenes were "all delivered with the strength of someone who knows he's down to his last few scenes.
+Greene said Fabian's scenes were "all delivered with the strength of someone who knows he's down to his last few scenes.
 Yet, Fabian doesn't overplay any of them.
 Even down to the 'Who are you?'
 Howard gives Lalo (a perfect delivery that somehow gives some levity to an impossibly tense situation), he never tips that the end is coming right around the corner.
 Suffice to say, Howard's death marks an undeniable shift for the home stretch."